Joe Brady

-Joseph Brady (born September 23, 1989) is an American professional football coach who is the offensive coordinator for the Buffalo Bills of the National Football League (NFL).
-He previously served as the offensive coordinator for the Carolina Panthers from 2020 to 2021.
-He was a passing game coordinator and wide receiver coach for the LSU Tigers during the 2019 season, winning the Broyles Award for the best assistant coach in college football, and an offensive assistant for the New Orleans Saints from 2017 to 2018.
+Joseph Brady (born September 23, 1989) is an American professional football coach who is the head coach for the Buffalo Bills of the National Football League (NFL).
+He previously served as the offensive coordinator for the Bills from 2024 to 2025.
+Brady was a passing game coordinator and wide receiver coach for the LSU Tigers during the 2019 season, winning the Broyles Award for the best assistant coach in college football, and an offensive assistant for the New Orleans Saints from 2017 to 2018.

+Upon joining Buffalo, Brady started as the quarterbacks coach, rising up the ranks to become offensive coordinator and eventually head coach.

 Early life

 The son of Joe and Jodi, and brother of Jacey, Brady was born in Hollywood, Florida, and grew up in Pembroke Pines, Florida, where he was a four-year letterwinner as a wide receiver at Everglades High School.

 Playing career

-Brady spent four years as a wide receiver for the William & Mary Tribe from 2009–2012.
+Brady spent four years as a wide receiver for the William & Mary Tribe from 2009 to 2012.
 As a junior, he appeared in all eleven games.